Contact-Omkar/InterFace/README.md

 JAVA
-Interface Project to learn its Feature and Usage.
+Interface Project To Learn Its Feature and Usage.